IgorKhramtsov/DeEsser/README.md

 DeEsser
 ====================

-Audio processing to get rid of excessive prominence of sibilant consonants.
+Audio processing for getting rid of excessive prominence of sibilant consonants.

 ## Build